International Politics Summer School 2019

 - Global Democratisation in Latin America

-- The Politics of Modern China
+- The Politics of the Chinese Party-State

 - Power, Resources and Political Identity in Russia and the Former Soviet Union.